pdfinn/sgpt/README.md

 ## Installation

+To install SGPT download the version from the `build` directory in a location such as `$HOME/bin/`

-To install and use SGPT, follow these steps:
+To build SGPT from source, follow these steps:

 1. Ensure you have the Go programming language installed on your system.
 If not, follow the instructions at https://golang.org/doc/install.
 2. Clone this repository to your local machine using `https://github.com/pdfinn/sgpt`.